Easy to Grow Plants for Bees and Butterflies

 Purple Coneflower (Echinacea)

-Purple coneflower is a standout for attracting butterflies.
+Purple coneflower, also known as echinacea, is a standout for attracting butterflies.

 Its large, purple blooms provide a perfect landing pad and a rich source of nectar.